sboesebeck/morphium/docs/poppydb.md

 ### Standalone Server Behavior

-When running MorphiumServer as a standalone server (without replica set configuration):
+When running PoppyDB as a standalone server (without replica set configuration):

 - The server always reports itself as primary (`isWritablePrimary: true`)
 - `replSetStepDown` commands are acknowledged but the server immediately becomes primary again